hngkhai/hngkhai/README.md

 🎯 Hobbies: Meditating 🧘‍♂️, brainstorming new ideas 💡, working on exciting projects 🛠️, playing ping pong 🏓, and mastering strategies in board games 🎲.

-📈 Trend Tracker: I love staying updated with the latest trends in tech, AI, and pop culture.
-Let’s discuss what’s hot and what’s next!

-💡 Fun fact: I believe creativity, strategy, and staying ahead of trends are the keys to solving complex problems.
-Let’s create something extraordinary together!

 ---
 ## 🛠️ Tech Stack & Tools
 ### **Programming Languages**